• Skip to primary navigation

 • Free version

 Generally speaking, TaxSlayer is less expensive than TurboTax because it offers fewer perks and features.
-But, you get access to all tax forms at their Classic price point, so for filers that know what they are doing, there is significant savings potential.
+But, you get access to all tax forms at TaxSlayer's Classic price point.
+So for filers who know what they are doing, there is significant savings potential.

 File your taxes with TaxSlayer >>